 Each adult needs a CMG Connect account to complete the program requirements All parishes and schools and agencies can see if an adults has an account and if they satisfied the requirements for the audit year.
 New User Tutorial | Current User Tutorial

 - A criminal background check is required for all persons aged 18 or older as a condition of employment and/or to volunteer.
 The criminal background check is renewed every six years.
 Background checks ordered by a non-diocesan parish, school, or agency are not accepted.

 - The annual awareness curriculum is required for all adults who are an employee, volunteer with minors or who volunteer in a professional capacity with financial or custodial duties.
 This curriculum is renewed every year on July 1.

-- The vulnerable adult curriculum is required for all adults who work with vulnerable adults.
+- The vulnerable adult curriculum is required for adults who work with vulnerable adults.
+This curriculum is renewed every three years.
 A vulnerable adult is a person who is unable to care or protect themself as a result of advanced age and/or a mental or physical condition.

 Frequently Asked Questions

 Employees, volunteers, and clergy/religious at a parish, Catholic school, or agency who has been approached by a minor who discloses abuse is obligated to report the abuse (more information).

 Employees, volunteers, and clergy/religious at parish, Catholic school, or agency who have experienced sexual harassment from another employee or volunteer should report the harassment to the appropriate staff person (more information).

 - Do I create a new CMG account every year?
 No, each adult should have only one CMG account.

 - Do I create an account for place I am volunteering or employed at?
 No, each adult should have only one CMG account.
 Local coordinators can view the accounts for the entire diocese and confirm you completed your training.